-- Real time regulation will be modeled in RTC and commitments will be made to meet those requirements. - Regulation Sharing agreements with our neighbors will be recognized. - RTC and RTD will recognize a consistent set of resources. - The same regulation requirements will be modeled in RTD and actual regulation schedules will be determined by RTD. - Loads will be eligible to participate with appropriate quality metering and demonstrable performance
+- Real time regulation will be modeled in RTC and commitments will be made to meet those requirements. - Regulation Sharing agreements with our neighbors will be recognized, and is applied in AGC. - RTC and RTD will recognize a consistent set of resources. - The same regulation requirements will be modeled in RTD and actual regulation schedules will be determined by RTD. - Loads willwould be eligible to participate with appropriate quality metering and demonstrable performance if and when reliability rules change such that they are permitted to do so.